Institution profiling / Regional ISP

 However, no corporate website, executive names, or headquarters location can be verified from the same evidence set, leaving a gap between what the entity does on the internet and who is behind it.

 The entity’s control surface is entirely digital and registry-based.
-It consists of the ASN registration, the RIPE Database aut-num and organisation objects, and the BGP announcements it originates.
+It consists of the ASN registration, the RIPE Database aut-num and organisation entities, and the BGP announcements it originates.
 Any change to these records—a new announced prefix, a withdrawn route, or an updated contact—can shift the entity’s internet footprint immediately, without public notice or explanation.
 This makes the registry and routing plane the sole observable points of authority.

 Several signals would materially change the profile.
 The appearance of a first corporate website or official contact for CDEK-Global LLC would reduce identity uncertainty.
 A new prefix announcement or re-registration of AS210787 would alter its infrastructure relevance.
 Conversely, stale or conflicting registry data should be treated as a warning, since the current assessment relies entirely on the freshness of those records.